- Albums

 About Jim Croce

-Jim Croce, born James Joseph Croce, was an American folk-rock singer-songwriter whose career, though brief, left an indelible mark on music history.
-Between 1966 and 1973, Croce released five studio albums, each filled with his signature wit and storytelling prowess.
-His breakthrough came with the 1972 album "You Don't Mess Around with Jim," which included the timeless ballad "Time in a Bottle."
-This song, along with "Bad, Bad Leroy Brown" from his follow-up album "Life and Times," showcased Croce's ability to craft both poignant love songs and lively, humorous narratives.
-Tragically, Croce's life and career were cut short when he died in a plane crash at the age of 30, just as his star was rising.
-His music continues to resonate with fans, offering a glimpse into the life and times of a man who, in his short career, captured the essence of American folk and rock.
+Jim Croce, born into a working-class Italian-American family in Philadelphia, was a folk and rock singer-songwriter whose career, though brief, left an indelible mark on music.
+Between 1966 and 1973, Croce released five studio albums and numerous singles, crafting a sound that resonated with the everyday experiences of the blue-collar world he knew so well.
+His breakthrough came with the 1972 album "You Don't Mess Around with Jim," which featured the iconic track "Time in a Bottle."
+This song, along with "Bad, Bad Leroy Brown," became some of his most beloved works, showcasing his knack for storytelling and vivid character sketches.
+Croce's rise to fame was tragically cut short when he died in a plane crash at the age of 30, just as his star was ascending.
+His legacy lives on through his timeless music, which continues to captivate audiences with its heartfelt lyrics and memorable melodies.

 Best vinyl LP prices!